| Previous Page | Next Page | Index

 BM: 434 tons

-Portsmouth 5 Aug 1829 Sailed for the Mediterranean.
+5 Aug 1829 departed Portsmouth for the Mediterranean.

-Smyrna 16 Dec 1830 Remains Vourla due to the political situation.
+16 Dec 1829 remains Vourla due to the political situation.

-Palmas Bay, Sardinia 9 May 1830 Expected at Malta from Alexandria.
+9 May 1830 expected at Malta from Alexandria.

 Per a report made to Parliament in 1842, at some time during 1830 the Sloop Favorite, 18 guns, Complement: 125, was involved in combatting the Slave Trade and experienced 3 Deaths in Action, total number of Deaths: 7, and I assume that the balance of deaths will be made up from those men who died from disease etc.